Hints and tips to keep your cat or dog in good health

 When you protect your pet with us, we’ll help cover the costs of the following complementary treatments.
 To be covered under our policy, all treatments must be recommended by your vet, veterinary practice or a member of an approved professional organisation.
-Each treatment is covered up to the policy limit detailed in the policy document.
+Each treatment is covered up to the policy limit detailed in the Certificate of Insurance.

 Hydrotherapy treatment can be used to help pets and animals relieve pain, reduce swelling, increase mobility and recover following surgery.

 It’s mostly used for dogs (you may know it as dog hydrotherapy or canine hydrotherapy) but it can help other animals too, including cats.